You are using an outdated browser. Please upgrade your browser to improve your experience.

 Also, if you're married or in a civil partnership, the right to make decisions on your behalf is not given to your partner automatically.

-That's why it's worth setting up a lasting power of attorney regardless of your age, your health or relationship.
+That's why it's worth setting up a lasting power of attorney no matter your age, health or relationship.
 Life is unpredictable and no one knows what might happen in the future.

 What is mental capacity?

-Depending on the circumstance, you might be able to make some decisions and not others.
-For example, someone might be able to choose something simple like what to wear for the day but might not understand the implications when choosing an insurance plan.
+You might be able to make some decisions and not others.
+For example, you might be able to choose what to wear, but not something more complex like which insurance plan is best for you.

 Who can be made an attorney?

-If you do not have a friend or relative to appoint as an attorney, solicitors or banks can act as an attorney for you, though they may charge for these services.
+Solicitors or banks can act as an attorney for you.
+But they may charge for these services.

 How do you give someone lasting power of attorney?